githubsands/liquidity-engine/README.md

 (3) Seperate bid and ask depth updates into two buffers and write from two different threads rather then one.

-(4) Use a decimals or another solution over floats for quantities.
+(4) Use fixed library for floats https://docs.rs/fixed/latest/fixed/

-(5) Use a decimals or another solution over floats for price levels.

-(6) Possibly more performant atomic memory ordering
+(5) Possibly more performant atomic memory ordering

 ## <span style="color: #FF7675;">Testing</span>